Enquiry Now

 Transforming Through WebTransAI: A Case Study

-Website translation has democratised access to global markets, and the rapid advancement of AI has accelerated that shift faster than anyone anticipated.
+Website translation has democratized access to global markets, and the rapid advancement of AI has accelerated that shift faster than anyone anticipated.
 For businesses pursuing international growth through digital-first channels, the priorities are speed, features, and cost efficiency.
-But the markets that matter most consistently reward something harder to automate: credibility and trust.
+But the markets that matter most consistently reward something harder to automate credibility and trust.

 Keeping those values intact, WebTrans AI was not tested on a controlled demo environment or a set of handpicked pilot clients.
-It was deployed on live websites first — three organisations operating across the UAE, India, and internationally ran WebTrans AI on their active digital presences before it was offered externally.
+It was deployed on live websites first — two organizations operating across the UAE and India, ran WebTrans AI on their active digital presences before it was offered externally.
 Every gap in the platform would have shown up on websites we were directly accountable for.

 The deployments in this case study reflect that standard.
 ICS Dubai is a translation services company in the UAE.
-Crystal Hues is a 35-year-old ISO-certified global localisation agency with 500 linguists.
 India Is Us is a national NGO and social impact platform.
 These are live, business-critical websites where translation quality, speed, and reliability directly affect real outcomes.

-What follows is an account of those three deployments — the challenges each organisation faced, how the platform addressed them, and what changed as a result.
+What follows is an account of those two deployments — the challenges both organization faced, how the platform addressed them, and what changed as a result.

 ICS Dubai